 Applicants must have the legal capacity and authority to own and operate the broadband facilities as proposed in the application, to enter into contracts and to otherwise comply with applicable federal statutes and regulations.
 If the applicant is seeking to partner with another entity to operate the system, an agreement or draft agreement to do so must be provided with the application.
 This agreement must address the specific financial terms of this partnership and the specific entity/entities must be identified, along with their qualifications to operate the system.
-Applications which rely on such a partnership, but do not provide pertinent details will be rejected, as RUS cannot determine the technical and financial feasibility of the project lacking such information.
+Applications which rely on such a partnership but do not provide pertinent details will be rejected, as RUS cannot determine the technical and financial feasibility of the project lacking such information.
+RUS may consider an application based on such an agreement submitted with the application, but if the application is ultimately awarded, RUS reserves the right to require modifications to such agreements if they are found to contain terms which are unacceptable to RUS.

-Whether applying electronically or by paper, all applicants are required to supply a Dunn and Bradstreet Data Universal Numbering System (DUNS) number and register in the System for Award Management (SAM).
+Whether applying electronically or by paper, all applicants are required to supply a Dun and Bradstreet Data Universal Numbering System (DUNS) number and register in the System for Award Management (SAM).